KyTDK/NeoUtils/README.md

 Instructions for how to install this API can be found at https://jitpack.io/#KyTDK/NeoUtils

-For details on this API read the Wiki page
+For details on this API read the Wiki page here https://github.com/KyTDK/NeoUtils/wiki